 SJK's work aligns with a long history of semiotics in art, notably with regard to Joseph Kosuth, Lawrence Weiner, those of the Art & Language Group, Barbara Kruger, Jenny Holzer and John Baldessari.
 Contemporary influences include artists the likes of Simryn Gill, Michael Parekowhai, Willem Boshoff and Alejandro Cesarco.

-Simultaneously to building her practice, SJK has gained over 5 years' experience working professionally in the Arts.
-Susan Joy holds strong institutional experience - through the MCA and AGNSW; commercial gallery experience - through her present role at OLSEN IRWIN; and art fair experience via OLSEN IRWIN and Sydney Contemporary.
+Simultaneously to building her practice, Susan has gained 7 years' experience working professionally in the arts.
+Susan holds museum experience - through the MCA and AGNSW; commercial gallery experience - through her present role at The Commercial, and previous role at OLSEN; art fair experience via OLSEN at Sydney Contemporary in 2015 & 2017, also with Spring 1883 in 2017; and intern experience with Glenn Barkley and Holly Williams at The Curator's Department in 2017.
 Currently completing her Master of Curating and Cultural Leadership at Art & Design UNSW, her professional understanding of the Australian arts ecology continues to deepen and grow.